JIT stops investigation into Imran Khan attack case - ExBulletin

 JIT stops investigation into Imran Khan attack case

-LAHORE: The Joint Investigation Team (JIT) formed to investigate the attack on former Prime Minister and Pakistani leader Tehreek-e-Insaf Imran Khan has stopped its investigation, ARY News reported, citing sources.
+The Joint Investigation Team (JIT) formed to investigate the attack on former Prime Minister and Pakistani leader Tehreek-e-Insaf Imran Khan has stopped its investigation.

 Imran Khan and several other PTI leaders were injured after a man opened fire near the PTI reception camp at Allahwala Chowk during the party’s long march.